Summoned-Archfiend/LinuxInDepth/chapters/18_kernel.md

 <details open>
 <summary>Interrupt Handling</summary>

-There is a specific section of the kernel which conducts interrupt handling.
-When a system call is made, a signal is sent to the kernel requesting resources, the kernels interrupt handler is responsible for "handling" this signal.
+There is a specific section of the Kernel which conducts interrupt handling.
+When a system call is made, a signal is sent to the Kernel requesting resources, the kernels interrupt handler is responsible for "handling" this signal.
 A process may continue to work until it is interrupted by another process.
 Once this alternative processes interrupt signal is sent, and requested to be brought to main memory, the task allocation itself is conducted by the Kernel, which reviews the most suitable interrupts.

 </details>